Yelfive/md-notes/GoLang/Grammar-Basics.md

 `GOPATH` is the home of go, which contains three directories: `bin`, `pkg`, `src`.

-If more than one path want specifying, using
+If more than one path want specifying, separating them with semicolon (`:`)

 ```shell
 export GOPATH=path1:path2